nuxeo/nuxeo/README.md

 ###### Useful widget properties

-You can use the following properties on a list widget (typically "scalarList", "complexList" or "files:files"):
+You can use the following properties on a list widget definition (typically "scalarList", "complexList" or "files:files"):

 `<property name="displayAllItems">[true|false]</property>`
-If true, all the list items will be displayed, otherwise only the different ones.
+If set to _true_, all the list items will be displayed, otherwise only the different ones will be.

 `<property name="displayItemIndexes">[true|false]</property>`
-If true, a subwidget will be added to the widget definition to display the list item indexes.
+If set to _true_, a subwidget will be added to the widget definition to display the list item indexes.

-You can use the following property on a complex widget (typically "complex"):
+You can use the following property on a complex widget definition (typically "complex"):

 `<property name="display">[inline|*]</property>`
-If inline the complex items will be displayed as a table with one line and one column per item, otherwise as a table with one column and one line per item.
+If set to _inline_ the complex items will be displayed as a table with one line and one column per item, otherwise as a table with one column and one line per item.

 ##### About the value bound to the diff widgets

 If you take a look at the _layout_diff_template.xhtml_, you will see that the _value_ passed to the _<nxl:widget>_ tag is _#{value.leftValue}_ or _#{value.rightValue}_, _value_ being the object passed to the _<nxl:layout>_ tag _value_ attribute: _diffDisplayBlock_, of type _DiffDisplayBlockImpl_.
-The _leftValue_ and _rightValue_ members of _DiffDisplayBlockImpl_ are of type _Map<String, Map<String, PropertyDiffDisplay>>_.
+The _leftValue_ and _rightValue_ members of _DiffDisplayBlockImpl_ are of type Map<String, Map<String, PropertyDiffDisplay>>.
 The first level Map keys are schema names, the second level ones are field keys.
 Finally, the _PropertyDiffDisplay_ object has two members: _value_ and _styleClass_, _value_ holding the value to display and _styleClass_ the css style class to apply to the &lt;span&gt; wrapping the value.

 For example if we compare two documents where only the "dublincore:title" property is different ("My first doc" and "My second doc") we could have the following _diffDisplayBlock_ object: